 The Company enters into transactions with financial instruments whose risks are managed by means of financial position strategies and risk exposure limits.
-All transactions are recognized in the accounting records and restricted to the instruments listed below:
+All transactions are fully accounted for and restricted to the following instruments:

 - Cash and cash equivalents and short-term investments: carried at amortized cost plus income earned through the end of the reporting period, which approximate their fair values. - Trade accounts receivable and onlending of FINAME manufacturer financing: commented on and presented in Notes 4 and 5. - Borrowings and FINAME manufacturer financing: commented on and presented in Notes 13 and 14.